-Yes, your spouses, children, step-children, grandchildren, legal parents, and siblings are eligible for membership through a family relationship.
+Yes, your spouses, children, step-children, grandchildren, legal parents, grand parents, and siblings are eligible for membership through a family relationship.

 If I change jobs and no longer work for an employer group affiliated with Section 705 FCU, do I have to close my account?

 No. Once you become a member, you are always a member.
 As long as you maintain a $25.00 balance in your regular share account you will remain a member.
 You can continue to make deposits to your account either by mail or payroll/direct deposit through your new employer.

 Yes!
 More and more employers are seeking credit unions to join to offer their employees an added benefit.
 Contact Section 705 FCU 337-232-8450 or toll free 1-800-653-5990 and ask for a packet to enroll your work place into our credit union.
 Learn more about how a company offer the credit union as an employee benefit.

 Approval is necessary from our Board of Directors then final approval from NCUA (our federal governing agency).
 Once an approval is given, a representative from Section 705 FCU will come visit your workplace and explain the benefits of a credit union and open accounts.
 We want to bring the credit union to your employees and make this relationship quick and easy for your employees to take advantage.

 Yes.
 We currently offer money orders ($2.00 each), stamps (prices vary), and VISA gift cards (maximum of $500.)
 All of these options are available at the credit union.
 If you are interested and want to learn more, call 337-232-8450 or visit our fee schedule for pricing.

 You can change your mailing address several ways.
 You can visit the credit union or you may fax this information, along with your signature for verification.

 You can request a copy of a cancelled check by calling the credit union office at 337-232-8450 during office hours.